MK316/Spring2023/DL/DLW07B_PBL_01.md

 ```

 ## 📙Exercise 6: Splitting a string
-Given a string sentence, split it into words and store the result in a list named words_list.
+Given a string sentence, split it into words and store the result in a list named word_list.
 Then, print the list.
 ```
 sentence = "Coding is fun and easy to learn!"

 # Write your code here
 ```
 ## 📙Exercise 7: Converting strings to uppercase and lowercase
 Create a string text containing the value "Coding is Exciting!".
 Convert the string to uppercase and store it in a variable named uppercase_text.
-Convert the string to lowercase and store it in a variable named lowercase_text.
+Convert the string to lowercase and store it with a variable named lowercase_text.
 Finally, print both uppercase_text and lowercase_text.

 ```
 # Write your code here